 - Contact with objects that could have blood or body fluids on them, such as toothbrushes or razors.

-Since HBV can be passed to them by blood or body fluid exposure, they should be tested to see if they have been infected with the virus.
+Since hepatitis B can be passed to them by blood or body fluid exposure, they should be tested to see if they have been infected with the virus.
 If they haven’t been infected, they should get vaccinated to protect themselves and others.